cserteGT3/RANSAC.jl/docs/src/newprimitive.md

 A primitive must define the following functions:
 - `strt()`
-- a constructor that acceppts a dictionary with string keys, which keys match the fieldnames.
+- (a constructor that accepts a dictionary with string keys, which keys match the fieldnames.)

 ```@docs
 RANSAC.strt